Free New Mexico payroll tax calculator (and NM tax rates)

 Leave payroll to us.

-That’s what we’re here for.
-We designed an easy payroll calculator to ease your payroll tax burden.
+At the top of this page is an easy to use New Mexico payroll calculator built for employers.
 All you have to do is enter wage and W-4 information for each of your employees, and the calculator will do the rest.
 It will calculate gross pay, take out deductions, and come up with the net pay you’ll need to write your employees’ paychecks.
+And if you have a many hourly workers, our New Mexico paycheck calculator may be more helpful.

 Federal payroll taxes for New Mexico employers